Best swimming lessons for kids

-Asphalt Green offers a number of classes for kids in the 0–4, 5–8 and 9–14.
-You’ll find programs like Advanced Water Babies, where your littlest can practice holding their breath, blowing bubbles or floating on their backs with assistance, or Swim League, where kids can refine competitive swim strokes and practice interval training in two age groups.
-Private lessons are also offered for kids in the facility’s 50-meter Olympic pool and Teaching Pool.
+Asphalt Green offers a number of swimming lessons for kids of all ages.
+You’ll find programs like Advanced Water Babies, where your littlest kids can practice holding their breath and floating on their backs with assistance, or Swim League, where youngsters can refine competitive swim strokes and practice interval training.
+Private lessons are also offered.
 Various locations (212-369-8890 or 212-298-2900, asphaltgreen.org).
 Various prices.
 All ages.

 At Imagine Swimming, everybody’s in on the action.
-There are two locations (one in Manhattan and one in Brooklyn), and each offers Parent & Me classes (baby swim classes with parents present), classes specifically for three-year-olds, stroke enhancement classes for those ages 8 and up and a squad program for kids 10-18 that practice a few days per week.
+There are 14 locations throughout Manhattan and Brooklyn that offer Parent & Me classes (baby swim classes with parents present), classes specifically for three-year-olds, stroke enhancement classes for those ages eight and up and a squad program for kids 10-18 that practice a few days per week.
+No matter the program, these swim lessons for kids focuses on getting students comfortable in the water.
+Don't forget to check out the cool polo and splashball offerings, too!
 Various locations (212-253-9650, imagineswimming.com).
 Various prices.
 All ages.

 Aquaskills offers swimming lessons for kids that prioritize students' needs.
 In addition to Mommy & Me classes, the venue also has year-round offerings that cover water safety, beginner strokes and breathing techniques.
 Once your kiddos are feeling confident to dive right in, consider signing them up for competitive swim lessons that help them prep for triathalons.
 Various locations (212-206-6976, aquaskills.com).
 Various prices.
 Ages 4 and up.